zwolabs/zwolabs.github.io/_posts/2025-01-06-binance-phishing-sms-for-a-callback.md

 ---
 title: "Binance phishing SMS for a callback"
 categories:
+  - phishing
-  - blog
+  - sms
 tags:
-  - Phishing
-  - Binance
-  - SMS
+  - binance
 ---

 A nice attempt at crafting a phishing SMS that uses common psychological tactics to provoke an impulsive action.
 Displaying the phone and location makes the message even more intriguing.